Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Methods

 \subsection{Simulation details}

-Here we present the details of the \gls*{skr} simulations displayed in Fig.~\ref{fig:SKR} of the main text.
+Here we present the details of the \gls*{skr} simulations displayed in Fig.~\ref{fig:SKR}.
 Our analysis is based on the protocol description and security proof for the ``Sending-or-Not-Sending" (SNS) TF-QKD scheme introduced in Ref.~\cite{Wang.2018} and the simulations provided in Ref.~\cite{curty2019simple}.
 For simplicity, we consider the asymptotic case of infinitely many signals sent and infinitely many decoy intensities: the former implies that we can consider the key basis ($Z-$basis) to be chosen with probability $P_Z\to1$, while the second implies that all the required yields can be computed exactly.
-In addition, we consider a standard channel model, where losses are modelled as a beam splitter whose transmittance matches the one of the optical fibre.
+In addition, we consider a standard channel model, where losses are modeled as a beam splitter whose transmittance matches the one of the optical fiber.

 Let $\eta$ denote the total channel transmittance for a given distance between Alice and Bob and let $t=\sqrt{\eta}$ be the transmittance of the symmetric channels connecting each of the legitimate parties to Charlie.
-Here we consider a standard fibre loss coefficient $\alpha=0.2$dB/km and detectors with dark count probability $p_d=10^{-8}$ and perfect detection efficiency (note that a finite detection efficiency could be incorporated in the definition of $\eta$).
+Here we consider a standard fiber loss coefficient $\alpha=0.2$ dB/km and detectors with dark count probability $p_d=10^{-8}$ and perfect detection efficiency (note that a finite detection efficiency could be incorporated in the definition of $\eta$).
 Following the definition of key events in Ref.~\cite{Wang.2018}, the vacuum and single-photon yields are found to be respectively \cite{Wang.2018,curty2019simple}

 Let $\mu$ denote the intensity of the coherent state in the $Z$ basis and $\epsilon$ the probability of Alice and Bob sending such coherent state (instead of vacuum) when they select a key round.
 For the total yield of correct and erroneous bits in the $Z-$basis, we have